A personal account from our contributing writer Erin Henk

 Many medicines for chronic conditions are currently unavailable in Lebanon due to the situation so be sure to come prepared with your own supply of any necessary medication.

 Also, many of Lebanon’s top professionals, like doctors, have left the country since the start of the economic crisis.
 But there are still reliable hospitals in Beirut where one could go for urgent medical care, such as:

 - American University of Beirut Medical Center

 Safety and Getting Around in Beirut with kids

-With the exception of the corniche, Beirut isn’t the most pedestrian-friendly city, so it’s wise to really pay attention when you’re walking around.
+With the exception of the corniche, Beirut isn’t the most pedestrian-friendly city, so it’s wise to pay attention when walking around.
 Uneven, jagged and disappearing sidewalks can be dangerous.

 Frequent power cuts also often mean traffic lights often are not working.
-I am still amazed by how many drivers manage to surmount this hurdle and get from one place to another safely.
+I am still amazed by how many drivers surmount this hurdle and safely get from one place to another.